nick-rajwade/mcpdoc/README.md

 ## Overview

-[llms.txt](https://llmstxt.org/) is an index of website contents meant to help LLMs retrieve relevant context.
-As an example, [LangGraph's llms.txt](https://langchain-ai.github.io/langgraph/llms.txt) provides a list of URLs on the LangGraph website along with a short description of each one.
-An LLM can use this file to decide which specific pages to read in order to respond to a given query.
-This can be extremely useful when using IDEs like Cursor, Windsurf, or applications like Claude Code/Desktop.
+[llms.txt](https://llmstxt.org/) is a standard index of website contents to help LLMs.
+As an example, [LangGraph's llms.txt](https://langchain-ai.github.io/langgraph/llms.txt) provides a curated list of LangGraph doc URLs with a short description of each one.
+An LLM can use this file to decide which pages to read when accomplishing tasks, and pairs well with IDEs like Cursor and Windsurf or applications like Claude Code/Desktop.

-However, these applications may not always use the `llms.txt` file as expected with their built-in tools.
-For example, sometimes the agents in IDEs like Cursor will reflect on the `llms.txt` file and use it for formulate *general web search queries* rather than retrieving the specific URLs listed!
-There can be poor visibility into what these applications are doing with their built-in retrieval / search tools.
+However, these applications use different built-in tools to read and process files like `llms.txt`; sometimes IDEs will reflect on the `llms.txt` file and use it for formulate *web search queries* rather than retrieving the specific URLs listed!
+More broadly, there can be poor visibility into what applications are doing with their built-in retrieval / search tools.

-We aim to address this by creating [a simple MCP server](https://github.com/modelcontextprotocol) that defines a few external **tools** that these applications to use: 1) to tool to load `llms.txt` and 2) a tool to fetch any website.
-When these tools are used, the user can specifically audit the tool calls and the context returned to better understand what is happening under the hood.
-It also allows the user to experiment with alternative methods, giving us *full control* over how documentation is retrieved and displayed to LLMs
+[MCP](https://github.com/modelcontextprotocol) offers a way for developers to define tools that give us *full control* over how documentation is retrieved and displayed to LLMs in these applications.
+Here, we create [a simple MCP server](https://github.com/modelcontextprotocol) that defines a few basical external **tools** that these applications can use: 1) to tool to load `llms.txt` and 2) fetch specific URLs within `llms.txt`.
+When these tools are used, the user can customize retrieval and audit the tool calls / the context returned to better understand what is happening under the hood.

 ![Screenshot 2025-03-18 at 12 55 51 PM](https://github.com/user-attachments/assets/a7440c71-6cbc-472e-9243-3bfc371bb173)